mortendahl/mortendahl.github.io/_drafts/2019-04-15-paillier-encryption-part1.md

 Note that we are doing all computations modulus `nn = n * n`.
 As we shall see below, many of the operations are done modulus `nn`, meaning arithmetic is done .
 This is critical for security and we shall return to it later.

 However, it is already clear at this point that our ciphertexts become relatively large: since `n` is at least ~2000 bits then every ciphertext is at least ~4000 bits, even if we're only encrypting a single bit!
-This blow-up is the main reason why Paillier encryption (and in fact, all known homomorphic encryption scheme) are computationally expensive since arithmetic on numbers this large is significantly more expensive than the native arithmetic on e.g. 64 bits numbers.
+This blow-up is the main reason why Paillier encryption is computationally expensive since arithmetic on numbers this large is significantly more expensive than the native arithmetic on e.g. 64 bits numbers.

 Before we can test the code above we also need to known how to generate the randomness `r`.
 This is done by sampling from the uniform distribution over numbers `0, ..., n - 1`, with the condition that the value is [co-prime](https://en.wikipedia.org/wiki/Coprime_integers) with `n`, i.e. that `gcd(r, n) == 1`.
 We can do this efficiently by first sampling a random number below `n` and then use the [Euclidean algorithm](https://en.wikipedia.org/wiki/Euclidean_algorithm#Algorithmic_efficiency) to verify that it is co-prime; if not we simply try again.